‘Multiple fatalities’ after Illinois dust storm causes multi-vehicle pileup

 According to Illinois State Police, shortly before 11 a.m.
 CT Monday, officers were called to multiple crashes on both the northbound and southbound sides of Interstate 55.

-Around the same time, authorities reported blackout conditions due to the wind blowing dirt from farm fields across the highway.
+Around the same time, authorities whiteout conditions due to the wind blowing dirt from farm fields across the highway.

 The crashes involved roughly 40 to 60 cars and multiple tractor-trailers, according to police.